jokmahm/Bspline-structured-gtm/README.md

 # B-spline Structured Growth Transition Matrix (GTM)

-This repository contains the MATLAB implementation developed for **Paper C of my PhD thesis**, where I introduce a B-spline–based Growth Transition Matrix (GTM) model for size-structured fish population dynamics.
+This repository contains the MATLAB implementation developed for **Paper B of my PhD thesis**, where I introduce a B-spline–based Growth Transition Matrix (GTM) model for size-structured fish population dynamics.
 The model provides a flexible and data-driven way to estimate growth transitions and integrate them into a deterministic population projection framework.

 The code here reproduces the analyses, model outputs, and figures included in the paper.